 Nephrops burrow live-counts were made over a 10-minute tow, which was recorded on mp4 files and backed up on two external hard drives.
 All recordings were then recounted under controlled conditions and the CCC code was used to validate stations and to identify which stations required a 3rd counter, for this propose a threshold of 0.5 was used.

-Burrows were counted by each minute block for 7 clear minutes.
-The counting performance of the 2015 counters was generally very high, with a Linn's CCC scored average of 0.74.
-The results of the Nephrops assessment will be produced in preparation for the 2016 WGNEP.
+• Burrows were counted by each minute block for 7 clear minutes.
+The counting performance of the 2017 counters was generally very high, with a Linn's CCC scored average of 0.7.